 3 - All customers who buy from a sale / clearance collection

-Create a rule to tag customers when the order contains a discount code
+Create a workflow to tag customers when the order contains a discount code

-When setting this rule up you have different options, you can either look for a specific tag e.g. Black Friday or you can simply tag the order if a discount code exists.
-For this example, we will demonstrate how to create a rule which tags any order when a discount code is used.
+When setting up this workflow you have different options, you can either look for a specific tag e.g. Black Friday or you can simply tag the customer if a discount code exists.
+For this example, we will demonstrate how to create a workflow which tags a customer when any discount code is used.

-The first step is to define the trigger, which will be when an order is created.
-This means the rule will run whenever an order is placed on your store.
+The first step is to define the trigger, which will be when orders are created.
+This means the workflow will run whenever an order is placed on your store.

-The next step is to define the operator and for this rule you can select Is not empty which will mean the rule will apply to any order create which contains ANY code.
-If you would like to be more specific you can use the contains or in operator which will allow you to define a comma separated list of codes.
+The next step is to define the operator and for this workflow you can select is NOT empty which will mean the workflow will apply to any order created which contains ANY Discount Code.
+If you would like to be more specific you can use the contains or in operators which will allow you to define a comma separated list of codes.